lucasld/lucasld.github.io/post_content/machine_learning/clustering.md

 - examples are sorted into the formed categories
 - bias of the system lies in the preferences of categoriy formation

-Conceptual clustering is a paradigm of unsupervised classificaiton.
+Conceptual clustering is a paradigm of unsupervised classification.
 It's distinguishing property is that it generates a concept description for each generated class.

 Cobweb (Fisher 1987) is the most well knwon algorithm for conceptual clustering.
 Its partly motivated by some drawbacks of ID3:
 - continous attributes require thresholding